 Sala is a writer, communications strategist and creative consultant who brings a cross-cultural, inter-disciplinary perspective to every project, balancing a careful aesthetic with accessibility and relevance.
-She is a serial expatriate (7 countries on 5 continents) and linguist (5 languages) whose insights and commitment to “the least and lost” have helped reveal untold truths, highlight unsung heroes and celebrate hidden beauty.
+She is a serial expatriate (8 countries on 5 continents) and linguist (5 languages) whose insights and commitment to “the least and lost” have helped reveal untold truths, highlight unsung heroes and celebrate hidden beauty.

-Sala’s writing has appeared in the T: The New York Times Style Magazine, The Atlantic’s CityLab, KINFOLK, OECD Observer, Ford Foundation Report, TRUE Africa, New Internationalist, Condé Nast Traveler, and in the forthcoming Musée D’Orsay exhibition catalogue for The Black Model: From Géricault to Matisse.
+Sala’s writing has appeared in T: The New York Times Style Magazine, Harvard Review of Design, The Atlantic’s CityLab, KINFOLK, Ford Foundation Report, TRUE Africa, Condé Nast Traveler, Artskop3437 and in the Musée D’Orsay exhibition catalogue for The Black Model: From Géricault to Matisse.

 She holds a BA in African-American Literature from Columbia University, an MSc in Development Studies from the School of Oriental and African Studies, and speaks Italian, French, Portuguese and a bit of Japanese.